White House releases plans to vaccinate 28 million 5 to 11-year-olds - NewsBreak

 “Those are decisions on, when it comes to school requirements, that are made by localities and by states,” he told NBC’s “Today.”
 “You’ve seen already some localities and states talk about vaccine requirements for kids.
 And I think it’s a reasonable thing to consider to get those vaccination rates high.
 And it’s also consistent with what we’ve done for other childhood vaccines, like measles, mumps, polio.”

-The administration notes that kids who get their first shot within a couple weeks of the expected approval in early November will be fully vaccinated by Christmas.Report to urge charges against Brazil’s leader over pandemic
+The administration notes that kids who get their first shot within a couple weeks of the expected approval in early November will be fully vaccinated by Christmas.Gov.
+Hochul: Colin Powell’s death ‘cannot be hijacked’ by anti-vaxxers

 The U.S. has purchased 65 million doses of the Pfizer pediatric shot — expected to be one third the dosage for adults and adolescents — according to officials.
 They will ship in smaller packages of about 100 doses each, so that more providers can deliver them, and they can be stored for up to 10 weeks at standard refrigeration temperatures.